flowtoolz/flowtoolz.github.io/codeface/lspservice/index.md

 # LSPService for Codeface

-LSPService is a free open source webservice that can offer Codeface finer granularity and information about actual architecture.
+LSPService is a free open source webservice that can offer Codeface finer granularity and information about actual architecture:

 ![](screenshot.png)